“So who did your psychic paper say you were in order

 makes a TARDIS and its Time Lord symbiotic with each other.
 Only he or

-a direct relative or somebody VERY close to them who has travelled in
+a direct relative or somebody VERY close to him who has travelled in the

-the TARDIS long enough for it to recognise them as an integral part of
+TARDIS long enough for it to recognise them as an integral part of itself

 showing.”